aws-samples/digital-rf-signal-impairment-detection/README.md

 ### IQ Constellation Impairment Classes

 The following impairment classes are considered in this solution.
-Its expected that the feature engineering process of this solution can be extended to scale for additional impairment classes such as in-band spurs and IQ gain imbalance [link](https://rahsoft.com/2022/10/16/understanding-constellation-distortions/)
+Its expected that the feature engineering process of this solution can be extended to scale for additional impairment classes such as [in-band spurs and IQ gain imbalance](https://rahsoft.com/2022/10/16/understanding-constellation-distortions/)

 <!-- Row 1 -->
 <div align="center">